SinTan1729/chhoto-url/README.md

 export password=<api password>
 # Sets where the database exists.
 Can be local or remote (optional)
 export db_url=<url> # Default: './urls.sqlite'
+# Sets the url of website, so that it displays that even when accessed
+# locally (optional, defaults to hostname you're accessing it on)
+export site_url=<url>
 ```

 ### 3. Run it